ionoid/mkiot/README.md

 * `phases`: Represents the different phases of a build.
 This is a required field must contain the `installs` phase and at least one of the `pre-builds`, `builds` or `post-builds` phases.

-    * `installs`: a list of different images to install tht are necessary to build and produce the application artifact.
-    * This should be used to only download images or use the ones from the cache to install packages.
+    * `installs`: a list of different images to install that are necessary to build and produce the application artifact.
+This should be used to only download images or use the ones from the cache to install packages.

         * `image`: required field in `installs` contains the base distribution name to use as a file system for the application.

         * `mirror`: optional field to define the mirror where to download the distribution from.

         * `release`: optional field to define the release code name of distribution to use.

+        * `name`: required field to define how to name the directory that contains the downloaded distribtion or the one that was copied from cache.

         * `cache`: optional field to specify how to use the cache.
 Possible values are `save`, `reuse` or both separated by `,`.
 Save means after finishing downloading this image and executing the commands save it into cache for future usage.
-Reuse means if this image is in the cache do not download it again and just copy it to the `build-directory` and use it.
+Reuse means if this image is in the cache do not download it again and just copy it into the `build-directory` and use it.

         * `commands`: optional sequence of commands with their arguments that are executed according to their order.
 Command example: `["/bin/echo", "hello"]`.